-What is the Seed Enterprise Investment Scheme (SEIS)?
+What are the Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS)?

-The Start-Up Series competition will invest in businesses from a dedicated SEIS fund.
-Find out what the SEIS is and how it can benefit your start-up...
+The Start-Up Series competition will invest in businesses from a dedicated SEIS and EIS fund.
+Find out what the SEIS and EIS are and how they can benefit your start-up...

 What is SEIS?